Experiential Learning – Field & Internship Courses

 This course explores dimensions of human environment interactions in and around Toronto, focusing on the broad theme of “urban metabolism”.
 We examine ways in which provisioning of material and energy inputs (e.g., water, food, fuels) connect the “country” and the “city”.
 We will also investigate challenges to current patterns of urban provisioning, including those posed by climate change, resource depletion, and environmental degradation.

-The course will explore present day New York in order to investigate how the city’s physical, social and political landscapes were produced over time.
+The course will explore present day Montreal in order to investigate how the city’s physical, social and political landscapes were produced over time.
+The course will focus on questions of race and racism, immigration, and gentrification.

 Physical Geography Field Methods – GGR390H1F